shorics/pdr-cloud-assessment/README.md

 ### user details are fetched even they are in store

 - to comply with the requirements of the assesment
-- also it is possible with this solution to reduce the amount of data of the user model in the list and fetch the complete entity when full details are requested
+- also it would be possible with this solution to reduce the amount of data of the user model in the list and fetch the complete entity when full details are requested

 ### filter by indexOf() instead of Regex